The 6 best hikes in Sardinia for both beginners and experts

 With its great variety of environments and landscapes Sardinia is famous not only for its amazing beaches and resorts.
 It also has many hiking options that are perfect to discover stunning and less-touristic destinations.
 From the mountain trails of Barbagia, to the coastal trekking routes.

-Remember: the best season for hiking in Sardinia is spring from late March to May and early autumn from September to end of October
+- Note: the best season for hiking in Sardinia is spring from late March to May and early autumn from September to end of October.

 Are you ready to discover 6 of the best hikes in Sardinia?